micooke/WWVB/README.md

-# Arduino
+# Arduino WWVB Transmitter
-Arduino libraries and projects
+WWVB Tx for Attiny85, nano, micro etc.

 All libraries (unless ive forked it from another repo) should be under a MIT license.
 Copyright owners are the authors listed